 Charles F.B.
 Miller, Radical Picasso: Surrealism and the Theory of the Avant-Garde

-The next application deadline is January 15, 2014
+The deadline to apply in 2014 has passed.
+The next application deadline is January 15, 2016.

 To apply, submit a cover letter, a CV, an abstract of the proposed book (one page maximum), and a book proposal (eight to ten pages).
 The book proposal should include a project overview, chapter outlines, a plan for revisions and completion of the manuscript, and a description of the book's position in the literature of modern or contemporary art.
 Three current letters of recommendation are also required.